-France wants rule of law sanctions on recovery budget
+France wants rule-of-law sanctions on recovery budget

 France says it will press for rule-of-law sanctions under the new €750bn EU budget recovery fund.